Celestialglitch/SecShell/README.md

 It just doesn't.
 But it _could_.
 And if that binary is ever compromised — supply-chain attack, path hijack, malicious package — it _will_.

-This is a direct violation of the **principle of least privilege**: every process should operate with the minimum rights it needs to do its job, and nothing more.
+This is a direct violation of the **principle of least privilege** which says, every process should operate with the minimum rights it needs to do its job, and nothing more.

 **SecShell enforces this.**